elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, the proxy should totally replace the target object everywhere.
-No one should ever reference the target object after it got proxied.
+No one should ever reference the target object after it gets proxied.
 Otherwise, it is easy to mess up.
 </div>
   </div>
 </details>